-Since the RSRS addresses a wide range of topics and activities, this section introduces the guide’s approach, scope and structure.
+The RSRS addresses a wide range of topics and activities.
+To guide the user on the application of the RSRS, this section presents its approach, scope, and structure.

 Phases of the RSRS

-The RSRS follows a logical sequence from diagnosis to analysis and planning.
-The diagnosis phase aims to establish a structured and quantitative information set about the condition and capacity of school infrastructure.
-Based on that information, work is performed in the analysis phase to assess risk, make estimates, and conduct scenario analysis.
-The planning phase helps to determine what to do (intervention strategy), how much investment is needed to that end (investment plan), and finally, how solutions will be implemented (implementation strategy).
+The RSRS follows a sequence of three phases, starting with diagnosis, followed by analysis and planning at scale.
+The diagnosis phase aims to gather information and establish a structured database with quantitative data related to condition and capacity and to gain an understanding of school infrastructure policies.
+In the analysis phase, the construction and financial environments are analyzed, and risk is quantified.
+The planning phase integrates the results of the first two phases to determine what to do (intervention strategy), how much investment is needed (investment plan), and how solutions will be implemented (implementation strategy).
+The scope of these phases is described below.

 Getting ready for implementation

-One can only start by prompting decisions at the highest political level.
-The Minister of Education, the Minister of Finance, the mayor (in a municipality) are the chief decision makers in this matter.
-The challenge is to draw their attention to the importance of making schools safer and resilient at scale.
-Unfortunately, most of the Safer School programs were triggered by the catastrophic losses of schoolchildren lives in the wake of a natural disaster (China in 2008, Mexico in 1985, Turkey in 1999).
-Even though the safety of schoolchildren should be a priority for both communities and politicians, the reality is that school interventions are complex to implement, leading to inaction.
-The RSRS aims to promote a change.
-The paragraphs below present recommendations along these lines.
+The implementation process begins by prompting action at the highest political level.
+The minister of education, the minister of finance, and the mayor (in a municipality) are the chief decision makers and have a key role in advancing the safer schools agenda.
+The goal is to draw their attention to the importance of prioritizing school infrastructure and making schools safer and resilient at scale.
+Unfortunately, most of the safer schools programs around the world were triggered in the wake of natural disasters and the catastrophic loss of schoolchildren’s lives; these included Mexico in 1985, Turkey in 1999, and China in 2008, among others.
+Even though the safety of schoolchildren should be a priority for both communities and politicians, a perception that school interventions are expensive and complex to implement has led to inaction.
+The RSRS aims to promote change and promote action, along the lines of the recommendations outlined below.

 Implementing the school infrastructure plan